MrLixm/katananodling/doc/INDEX.md

 #### Modules

-For small libraries with few nodes
+For small libraries with few nodes, one module per node subclass.

 ```ini
 library/